-- You collect the item in person, or arrange for it to be collected on your behalf, including if you use PayPal in a seller’s physical store, or
+- You collect the item in person, or arrange for it to be collected on your behalf, including if you use PayPal in a seller’s physical store, except for in-person PayPal QR code for goods and services transactions; or

 - The seller has provided proof of shipment or proof of delivery.

 If the seller presents evidence that they delivered the goods to you, PayPal may find in favour of the seller for an Item Not Received claim even if you claim you did not receive the goods.